The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

-\paragraph{Randomized vs.\ deterministic encoding schemes.} Randomized hashing schemes were employed for online and interactive communication~\cite{schulman92} before deterministic schemes were made possible by tree codes.
-Randomized schemes do not suffer a tradeoff between rate and immediacy, and offer computationally efficient encoding and decoding.
-It was therefore a very considerable accomplishment of Brakerski, Kalai, and Saxena \cite{brakerskiKS20} to show that, using only constant-rate explicit tree codes, all encoding and decoding tasks of the parties can be performed in polynomial time.
-The method uses a rotating cast of tree codes in order to simulate some of the properties which one could get very simply, if one were using a code with an immediacy property.
-Our result thus ``in hindsight'' explains why the authors had to resort to a complex encoding protocol, rather than simply running their desired communication pattern over an underlying, tree-code-equipped channel.
+\paragraph*{Randomized vs.\ deterministic encoding schemes} Randomized hashing schemes were employed for online and interactive communication~\cite{schulman92} before deterministic schemes were made possible by tree codes.
+Randomized schemes do not suffer a trade-off between rate and immediacy.
+Computationally efficient encoding and decoding was shown for such schemes in~\cite{BK12,BN13,GH14}; in a considerable accomplishment Brakerski, Kalai, and Saxena \cite{brakerskiKS20} later showed that, with access only to explicit (i.e., polynomial-time encodable) tree codes, an interactive communication can be performed at the rate of those tree codes, while also performing all necessary decoding in polynomial time.

-\paragraph{Tree code variants.} We conclude this section by noting that the interactive coding theorem can also be established using a weaker variant of tree codes known as \emph{potent tree codes} which was introduced by Gelles, Moitra, and Sahai \cite{GMS11}.
+\paragraph*{Tree code variants} The original motivation for tree codes came from the question of developing analogues of Shannon's channel coding theorem (for one-way communication) for situations involving interaction.
+Using the existence of tree codes, such an interactive coding theorem was proved by Schulman~\cite[Theorem 2]{schulman96}.
+Later work by Gelles, Moitra, and Sahai \cite{GMS11} showed that such an interactive coding theorem can also be established using a weaker variant of tree codes that they called \emph{potent tree codes}.
 On the other hand, stronger variants of tree codes featuring local testability were recently introduced by Moud, Rosen, and Rothblum \cite{MRR25}.
 It is interesting to compare this local testability guarantee with the immediacy property of tree codes, as immediacy also provides a form of local guarantee, albeit of a seemingly different nature.
 Lastly, we mention that a signal-processing analogue of tree codes was introduced by Schulman and Srivastava\cite{SchulmanS19}, and a variant of tree codes, dubbed \emph{palette-alternating tree codes} which allows one to bypass the $\frac1{2}$-rate barrier was introduced by Cohen and Samocha \cite{CS20}.